NVIDIA-METROPOLIS/example-helm-charts/README.md

 In order to reach a service from outside the Kubernetes cluster using any node IP address, but within a local network, one can use 'NodePort' as the service type.
 Note that reachability using IP address outside of the cluster is usually not needed if defining an inbound path for the application.

-If one does use node ports, please note that defining static 'nodePort' ports parameter will break multi-nodes deploment capability because node ports have to be unique within the entire cluster and our templates duplicate your application PODs on each targeted node.
+If one does use node ports, please note that defining static 'nodePort' ports parameter will break multi-node deployment capability because node ports have to be unique within the entire cluster and our templates duplicate your application PODs on each targeted node.

 One can list services and allocated ports after deployment using the command line.